About the professional

 to help you choose a kitten in our cattery

-Our main cattery is located in the beautiful Helsinki, and I am proud to collaborate with several co-owning families residing in different parts of Finland, including Helsinki, Vantaa, Espoo, Lappeenranta, Forssa, and Hämeenlinna.
-Our partner network extends across the country, ensuring our cats and future owners receive the highest level of quality and care.
+Our main cattery is located in beautiful Helsinki, and I am proud to cooperate with several co-owning families living in different parts of Finland, including Helsinki, Vantaa, Espoo, Lappeenranta, Forssa, and Hämeenlinna.
+This partnership network spreads across the country, ensuring the highest level of quality and care for our cats and their future owners.

-All Maine Coons from the cattery live in home conditions in constant contact with humans, children, and other animals, and are on a mixed diet, meaning water and dry food are always available, along with fresh meat mixes from chicken fillets, necks, stomachs, and hearts, pork heart twice a day, morning and evening.
+All Maine Coons of the cattery live in a home environment, in constant contact with people, children, and other animals.
+They are fed a mixed diet: water and dry food are always available, while fresh meat mixes—consisting of chicken fillet, necks, gizzards, and hearts, as well as pork heart—are served twice a day, morning and evening.

-Kittens from Ekellin*FI cattery are mainly sold as pets and only occasionally for breeding in serious, small nurseries.
+Kittens from Ekellin*Fi are sold primarily as beloved family pets and only occasionally for breeding, and then only to serious, small catteries.

 Sales are carried out only on a contract basis!